 - Staff of Authority

-- Tells the Shadow Triad to prepare to kill other Polaris members in The Pursuit of the Truth.
+- He even goes as far as to tell the Shadow Triad to prepare to kill other Polaris members in The Pursuit of the Truth, giving a window into just how far his thirst for power will go.

 - Villain with Good Publicity: Though he benefits from a rather generous government benefactor covering up Team Plasma's deeds, his speeches nevertheless attract considerable attention and discussion amidst the public.